The Nest

 There are multiple types that you could create.
 The most popular ones involve stipulations like the ones below.

 • Leeway Clauses/Deadline Extension Contract Rider.
 These state that if you can’t finance or otherwise can’t go throughcovid in lease agreement with a transaction at a given time due to COVID-19, you can request extra time.
-Usually, these leeway clauses will give you a couple weeks to get your situation together.
-If your buyer cannot get the money by the time the leeway period is over, the parties cancel the contract automatically.
+Usually, these leeway clauses will give you a couple of weeks to get your situation together.
+If your buyer cannot get the money by the time the leeway period ends, the parties cancel the contract automatically.

 Is There A Prefabricated COVID-19 Clause You Can Use?

 After the pandemic hit New York City, the state created a boilerplate clause to help provide relief and legal protections to buyers and sellers.
-If you want to add the standard boilerplate clause to your offer or transaction document, you can check it out on NYSAR.
+If you want to add the standard boilerplate clause to your offer or transaction document, check it out on NYSAR.

 Are You Legally Mandated To Add A COVID Clause To Your Transaction?